1jour1vin

 Manuals

-Aged in oak, stainless steel, or concrete tanks depending on the specific characteristics of each vineyard block and the degree of ripeness, with an average maceration period of 22 days
+In wooden, stainless steel, or concrete tanks, depending on the specific characteristics of each vineyard block and the degree of ripeness; average maceration of 22 days

 15 months in new oak barrels